Congress Should Pass the Bipartisan, Non-Controversial “Supply Chain Disruptions Relief Act”

 Last-in first-out accounting is an accounting method that allows businesses to manage the year-to-year inflationary risks of replacing inventory.
 To avoid potential LIFO recapture tax liability, dealers must generally restock inventory by year’s end.
 Inventory shortfalls can trigger recapture liability, which is generally taxed as ordinary income.
 With no way to replace vehicle inventory, dealers utilizing the LIFO method of accounting experienced major unanticipated tax liability due to circumstances beyond their control.

 The Alliance for Automotive Innovation and a White House Fact Sheet have documented that automakers could not complete the final assembly of sufficient vehicles, and dealers were unable to replace inventory due to pandemic-related foreign trade interruptions, including a severe shortage of critical semiconductor chips.
-The bill would allow dealers to delay the recognition of income triggered by LIFO recapture for tax years 2020 and 2021and extend the period to replenish inventory and compute LIFO reserve/recapture to the end of 2025 to allow vehicle production to normalize.
+The bill would allow dealers to delay the recognition of income triggered by LIFO recapture for tax years 2020 and 2021 and extend the period to replenish inventory and compute LIFO reserve/recapture to the end of 2025.

 KEY POINTS